Hosting and joining meetings or events

 Before starting a recording you are legally required to let everyone in the meeting know, Teams will also show a notification banner (shown below) across all meeting attendee's screens to tell them they are being recorded.

-Before recording your Teams meetings (or any online meetings) please take a look at our "Guiding principles - recording of Online and Digital Events" information on the Online and Digital Events pages.
+We strongly recommend that you read our "Guiding principles - recording of Online and Digital Events on the Online and Digital Events pages.
 This will give you information on what to consider when recording meetings:

 How to record your Teams meeting

-Microsoft provide up to date guidance on how to record your Teams meetings here.
+Microsoft provide up to date guidance on how to record your Teams meetings:

 Microsoft are not moving forward with a Public Preview of Breakout Rooms, instead they intend to make Breakout Rooms fully available at some point in October.